Best premier & premium bank accounts UK 2024: Scored by experts

 Get a £20 welcome bonus when you spend your first £20 (T&Cs apply).

 In return for a monthly fee, the Revolut Premium account offers everything the Revolut Standard account offers, plus a little bit more.
 For starters, you’ll be able to withdraw up to £400 every month fee-free and spend on your Revolut card in the UK and abroad without charges.
 Account holders can also spend, exchange and transfer unlimited amounts of money at competitive exchange rates, plus benefit from one fee-free international transfer each month.
 The account also comes with purchase protection on spending of up to £2,500 per year and you’ll be reimbursed for ticketed events up to £1,000.
-Additionally, you can benefit from up to five commission-free stock trades per month, the option to buy cryptocurrency at lower fees, and earn interest on Savings Vaults.
+Additionally, you can benefit from up to five commission-free stock trades per month and the option to earn interest on Savings Vaults.
 For keen travellers, the account also offers cashback on accommodation bookings across the globe as well as worldwide emergency medical and dental cover, and delayed flight and baggage insurance.

 • Fee-free spending in the UK and abroad